-All models were initially built including a random term (site, subregion and region) and a fixed term for the environmental drivers (Chl-a, FWD, wave fetch, SST, inclination and roughness).
-For the predator species (Stramonita brasiliensis), the preys’ parameters (size, density or cover) were included in the models.
+All models were initially built including a random term (site, subregion and region) and a fixed term for the abiotic variables (Chl-a, FWD, wave fetch, SST, inclination and roughness).
+For the predatory species (Stramonita brasiliensis), the preys’ parameters (size, density or cover) were also included as predictors in the models.
 The presence of the mussel P. perna was also used as a predictor of the predator population structure.
 We did not build models to predict the abundance and size of P. perna because this species is harvested along the study area (Carranza et al. 2009) and we could not quantify the effect of human intervention.
-Similarly, for potential prey species (T. stalactifera, L. subrugosa and M. solisianus) the mean values of size and density of the predator species were included in models to depict the relative contribution of top-down influence.
+Similarly, for prey species (T. stalactifera, L. subrugosa and M. solisianus) the mean values of size and density of the predatory species were included in models to depict the relative contribution of top-down influence.
 Finally, for grazing species (i.e., L. subrugosa and E. lineolata) the NDVI values corresponding to each tidal stratum was included in models.

 Spatial models

-The last step was testing for spatial autocorrelation through visual plots of model residuals versus spatial coordinates, predicted residuals (DHARMa package, v.
-0.3.3.0, Hartig 2020) and model selection.
+The last step was testing for spatial autocorrelation through visual plots of model residuals versus spatial coordinates, predicted residuals (DHARMa package, Hartig, 2020) and model selection.
 We found spatial patterns on the residuals corresponding to L. subrugosa and T. stalactifera densities.
 Therefore, we checked if the best model explaining variations in those variables was robust to spatial autocorrelation in the residuals using spatial models through INLA, following steps detailed in Zuur et al. (2017, chapters 10 and 12).
 Those models were based on data averaged by location, Gaussian residuals and using a Gaussian Markov random field (GMRF) based on the Matérn correlation to model the spatial autocorrelation, using the methods detailed in Pardal et al. (2021).
 Briefly, the GMRF was constructed through a mesh (figure S1, supplementary material) limited by the sea and the coastline.
 The mesh was constructed with triangles (maximum edge: inner triangles = 4 km; outer triangles = 20 km; cut-off sides = 0.8 km).
 We used semi-diffuse penalized complexity priors to specify the parameters of the Matérn correlation.
 We run the models with two different values of the maximum range (500 and 1000 km), e.g., P (MaxRange < 1000km = 0.95) and a value for the prior of the marginal standard deviation (σu) depending on the response variable, corresponding to the expected standard deviation based on the range of values of the data and assuming Gaussian distribution.
 We also explored the effect of changing priors for the range (MaxRange = 100) but such models had indication of overfitting, as shown by larger effective number of parameters and lower number of equivalent replicates than the previous models.
 All spatial models removed the spatial autocorrelation in the residuals (see appendix A) irrespective of the change in the priors for the range.

 Results